hashicorp/terraform-website/content/source/docs/glossary.html.md

 An API service for storing and retrieving arbitrary chunks of data using opaque addresses, which are indexed by a directory of some kind.
 The most notable example is AWS's [S3][].

 You do not need to be familiar with the properties and advantages of blob storage services in order to work with Terraform or TFE.
-However, you might need to administer or configure an S3-compatible blob storage service if you are responsible for administering a [Private Terraform Enterprise][] instance.
+However, you might need to administer or configure a blob storage service if you are responsible for administering a [Private Terraform Enterprise][] instance.

 ## Block